davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Rename a Cohort
 ===============

-.. any limitations?
-Can the Default Cohort be renamed?
+You can change the name of any cohort, including the system-created default cohort.

 To rename a cohort, follow these steps.